oisdk/site/posts/2018-07-30-verified-avl.markdown

 [ _ ]  [<] ⌈⌉    = Lift r ⊤
 [ x ]  [<] [ y ] = x < y
 ```

-The "lifting" business going on is to deal with Agda's universe levels.

 # The Tree Type